 At both spatial and temporal scales climate change impacts, biodiversity loss, and ecosystem malfunctioning become evident to local stakeholders.
 Irrespective of scale, it is important that people are considered as part of, rather than actors external to the ecosystem.
 It is crucial to recognize the diversity of social and cultural factors affecting natural resource use.
-Thus, the concept of the 'socio-ecological system' is used throughout the document.
+Thus, the concept of a 'socio-ecological system' is used throughout the document.
 It requires considering the specialties and uniqueness of local and traditional knowledge, regional expertise and combining and triangulating these knowledge systems with available scientific studies and research on the local, regional, and wider spatial scales.

-Thus, ecosystem management and the here applied approaches, need to be envisioned as a long-term experiment that builds on its results as it progresses, a 'learning-by-doing, a source of information and a shared gaining of knowledge and progress towards mutually agreed goals.
+Thus, ecosystem management and the here applied approaches, need to be envisioned as a long-term experiment that builds on its results as it progresses, a 'learning-by-doing', a source of information, and a shared gaining of knowledge and progress towards mutually agreed goals.

-&lt;sup>1 The citizen workshops took place in November 2018 and involved a variety of local participants of different age, gender and background.
+1 The citizen workshops took place in November 2018 and involved a variety of local participants of different age, gender and background.

-&lt;sup>2 The MARISCO expert workshops were conducted in May 2019 in Sumy.
+2 The MARISCO expert workshops were conducted from 3 to 5 June 2019 in Ivano-Frankove village.

-&lt;sup>3 The training on Ecosystem-based Adaptation to Climate Change with 28 Ukrainian and German participants took place in December 2019, Eberswalde, Germany.
+3 The training on Ecosystem-based Adaptation to Climate Change with 28 Ukrainian and German participants took place in December 2019, Eberswalde, Germany.